A reader who just got out of a decade's worth of debt wants to know what to do with her sudden surplus.

 I recommend you study your bank statements and make sure you’re getting not only the most interest, but that you’re not paying any fees.
 Stash you emergency fund in a bank where the money might not grow much, but it won’t be drained, either.

 How much should you keep in an emergency fund?
 That’s a matter of some controversy.
 If you polled financial experts, you’d get a range of answers.
 For example, Dave Ramsey says three months of living expenses, while Suze Orman says eight months.
 Me?
 I don’t fixate on that number.
 Instead, I suggest you set aside a small amount per month, to build the fund over time.

 When it gets somewhere between three and eight months, you can decide what to do with the surplus.
 My suggestion?
 The next step is ensuring you’ve saved for retirement.
 As Debt.com reported last year, retirement is now the nation’s biggest source of financial stress — even more than credit card debt.

 You can start saving for your retirement just like you compiled your emergency fund: a little all the time.
 One young Debt.com staff writer started with just $25.

 Only after these steps would I even consider investing.
 Between now and then, you can educate yourself on the pros and cons of specific investments — because investing isn’t going to make you rich quick.
 Anyone tells you otherwise, run in the opposite direction.

 Email your question to firstname.lastname@example.org and Howard Dvorkin will review it.
 Dvorkin is a CPA, chairman of Debt.com, and author of two personal finance books, Credit Hell: How to Dig Yourself Out of Debt and Power Up: Taking Charge of Your Financial Destiny.

 Meet the Author

-Article last modified on February 14, 2018 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Ask Howard: Is It Better to Save or Invest? - AMP.
+Article last modified on October 15, 2018 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: Should I Save or Invest My Money After Getting out of Debt? - AMP.